Emmotes/ic_spoilers/docs/hank.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Dragon Slayer** (Guess)
-> Hank gains the Hunter role and Dragons become Hank's Favored Foe.
-Each non-boss area wave has a 50% chance to spawn a Dragon enemy.
-When a Dragon enemy is slain, Hank increases the effect of Stalwart Encouragement by 100%, stacking multiplicatively up to 10 times and reset when changing areas.
-Non-boss waves in boss areas always spawn a dragon, and when a dragon is slain in a boss area, it provides 5 stacks.
+> Hank gains the Hunter role with Dragons as his Favored Foe.
+Non-boss waves spawn a Dragon 50% of the time.
+Stalwart Encouragement’s effect is increased by 100% for each Dragon defeated in the current area, stacking multiplicatively up to 10 times.
+In boss areas, non-boss waves always spawn a dragon, and defeated dragons provide 5 stacks.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>